 - Cover and place in the refrigerator overnight, or up to several days.

-- If desired, top with cacao nibs or mini chocolate chips before serving.
+- When ready to serve, stir the oats, giving them a splash of milk or coffee if needed.
+If desired, top with cacao nibs or mini chocolate chips before serving.